randxie/alpha-pilot-team-deadlock/GateSim/README.md

 * Press `K` ensuring flyable region is visible to you.
 A screenshot will be saved in required dimensions same as given training data in 'GateSim/SimulatedData_Data/screenshots'.
 Corresponding co-ordinates will be stored in 'results.txt'

 # Postprocess
-* Adding a simple python script to load images and manipulate the generated results
+* Added a simple python script to load images and manipulate the generated results and create a json out of it
 * See more in `ppsim.py`
+* Bounding box order = LowerLeft, LowerRight, UpperRight, UpperLeft
+* There are different

 # Caveats
 * The pixels are approximate and not 100% accurate.
 There is about 5-10% error.